CondationCMS/website/content/documentation/extensions-and-modules/extensions.md

 # Extensions

-Extensions are a simple way to extend the cms-server to your needs.
+Extensions are a simple way to extend the condation-server to your needs.
+Extensions are written in JavaScript and stored inside the *extension/* folder of your site.
+Due to the single threaded nature of the used [JavaScript Engine](https://www.graalvm.org/) they are loaded and executed on every request.

-## Register Shortcode
+## Example registering a Shortcode

 ```javascript
 import { $hooks } from 'system/hooks.mjs';